What is Festooning: The Intriguing Behavior of Festooning Bees

 What is the meaning of festooning?

-Festooning means to cover or decorate something with many objects, such as lights, flowers, or balloons, especially for decoration.
+Festooning means covering or decorating something with many small objects, such as lights, flowers, or balloons, especially for decoration.
 It can also mean shaping them into festoons or hanging them on something.
 So, festooning is about decorating or adorning something with numerous small objects or decorations.

 What is festooning in bees?

-Festooning in bees is a unique behavior where they link together to form chains or meshes, primarily for building and maintaining wax structures in the hive.
-It's an important aspect of their hive construction.
+Festooning is a unique behavior in bees.
+In this behavior, they link together to form chains or meshes, primarily for building and maintaining wax structures in the hive.
+Festooning is an important aspect of hive construction.

 Does festooning occur in wild bees?